-Sections of the roof void, Sections of the subfloor, Roof Exterior (2nd Storey), Downstairs roof void
+Sections of the roof void, Parts of roof exterior

 No inspection was made, and no report is submitted, of inaccessible areas.
 These include, but may not be limited to, cavity walls, concealed frame timbers, eaves, flat roofs, fully enclosed patios sub-floors, soil concealed by concrete floors, fireplace hearths, wall linings, landscaping, rubbish, floor coverings, furniture, pictures, appliances, stored items, insulation, hollow blocks/posts, etc. The inspection did not include obstructed areas, not readily accessible and inaccessible areas at the time in inspection which were inaccessible, not readily accessible or obstructed areas at the time of inspection.
 Locked and restricted areas were not inspected.
 Removing furnishings and obstructions which may be concealing evidence of defects is outside the scope of this inspection.
 It is strongly recommended that all obstructions be removed and full access be provided as defects may exist in these areas.